With many drench options on the market, it’s important to consider which is best for your calves as they grow.

 Worms and other parasite eggs and larvae live in the lower 2.5cm of grass and top 1cm of soil.
 They thrive in warm, wet conditions – which makes our southern farmland an ideal breeding ground for them.

 Roundworms are some of the most prevalent worms in New Zealand, with two of the most common being cooperia and ostertagia.
 Cooperia are mostly a problem in young cattle, with calves becoming more immune around 12 months old.
 They find a home in the wall of the small intestine and can be resistance to mectin drenches.
-Ostertagia live in the lining of the forth stomach and tend to affect cattle under two years old.
+Ostertagia live in the lining of the fourth stomach and tend to affect cattle under two years old.
 These worms can hibernate in stomach glands and often cause issues in youngstock coming out of winter.
 Most drench types will kill adult ostertagia worms, but mectin drenches will also kill larvae.

 Another parasite that infects young calves is lungworm (dictyocaulus).
 Calves under 10 months old are most at risk.
 If pastures are highly contaminated it can be a bigger problem, but generally these worms are easily taken care of by most drenches.